Scroll to navigation

 Unused objects may result from:

-• borg delete or prune usage
+• use of borg delete or borg prune

 Important:

-After compacting it is no longer possible to use borg undelete to recover previously soft-deleted archives.
+After compacting, it is no longer possible to use borg undelete to recover previously soft-deleted archives.

 borg compact might also delete data from archives that were "lost" due to archives directory corruption.
 Such archives could potentially be restored with borg check --find-lost-archives [--repair], which is slow.
-You therefore might not want to do that unless there are signs of lost archives (e.g. when seeing fatal errors when creating backups or when archives are missing in borg repo-list).
+You therefore might not want to do that unless there are signs of lost archives (e.g., when seeing fatal errors when creating backups or when archives are missing in borg repo-list).

 OPTIONS